Everything to Know About the LinkedIn Social Selling Index

 linkedin social selling index article cover

-In an ever-expanding and competitive field such as sales, it's no longer enough to just understand your customer's pain points and come up with viable solutions - you have to go further.
+In an ever-expanding and competitive field such as B2B sales, it's no longer enough just to understand your customer's pain points and come up with viable solutions - you have to go further.

-The most successful salespeople you will meet understand and utilize all of the tools and technologies at their disposal.
-Fortunately, there are processes and strategies available to you that will aid in your success.
+The most successful salespeople you will meet understand and utilize all the sales enablement tools and technologies at their disposal.
+Fortunately, processes and strategies are available to aid your success.

 What is the Linkedin Social Selling Score?

-The first thing to learn about LinkedIn and sales is that it provides you with all the data you need in the LinkedIn Social Selling Index (SSI) Score.
-The scoring system is between 1 and 100 on LinkedIn, and it measures your effectiveness at LinkedIn-based sales efforts.
+The scoring system is between 1 and 100 on LinkedIn and measures your effectiveness at LinkedIn-based sales efforts.

 SSI is based on four factors: